matthew-robertson/Useful_things/I Learned Something Today/Science.md

 ## Physics
 1. The idea that skates work by melting small amounts of ice from pressure is a weird misconception, and we're not entirely sure why ice is slippery.
 In the 1800s scientists demonstrated that the pressure from a skate lowers the melting point of ice from 0C to -3.5C, which is cool.
 Why no one questioned why people could skate below that temp, who knows.
 (Randall Munroe, How To)
 1. "It is physically impossible to exceed the 70-pound domestic weight limit for a [USPS] small flat rate box." - [Paul M Sherman](https://twitter.com/PaulMSherman/status/1516936733769801734?s=20&t=bhihlVcyUDymQRxFUH09kw)
+1. An ["Unstart"](https://en.wikipedia.org/wiki/Unstart) is the breakdown of a supersonic airflow, as seen in jets or wind tunnels.
+This can cause pretty rough loss of control, and avoiding them is a serious design consideration for supersonic aircraft that cruise above Mach 2.2.

 ## Psychology